Septimius of Iesi

 Saint Septimius of Iesi (Settimio di Jesi) (d.
-307) was the first bishop of Iesi, a martyr, and a saint.
+307) was the first Bishop of Iesi, a martyr, and a saint.

-Septimius was born in Germany, and after an education in the liberal arts, began a military career.
+Septimius was born in what is now Germany, and after an education in the liberal arts, began a military career.
 After he converted to Christianity, he parted with his family, who did not convert, and went to Italy where he worked as a minister in Milan.
 He was forced out of Milan during the Diocletianic Persecution in 303.
-He later made his way to Rome, where the miracles he performed impressed Pope Marcellus I so much that he made Septimius bishop of Iesi.
+He later made his way to Rome, where the miracles he performed impressed Pope Marcellus I so much that he ordained Septimius as Bishop of Iesi.

 Septimius established Iesi Cathedral.
 A local magistrate, Florentius, opposed the dedication of the cathedral after Septimius refused to make a sacrifice to the pagan gods.
 Florentius subsequently ordered Septimius to be decapitated.

 The body of Septimius was exhumed in 1469, although the cult of Septimius dated from much earlier.
 A new altar was consecrated to the saint at the cathedral in 1623.

 Septimius is the patron saint of Iesi.
 His feast day was on September 5 until 1623, when it was changed to September 22.